Medical Policy: 07.03.01

 According to U.S. Food and Drug Administration industry guidance on evaluating allogeneic pancreatic islet cell products, single-arm trials with historical controls may be acceptable alternatives to randomized controlled trials (RCTs) for evaluating the safety and efficacy of islet cell products in patients with metabolically unstable type I diabetes.
 Attainment of a normal hemoglobin A1C (HbA1C) range (i.e. < 6.5%) and elimination of hypoglycemia are acceptable primary end points.
 To assess the durability of the islet cell procedure, primary end points should be measured at 12 months after the final infusion.
 Other key clinical outcomes include insulin independence, measures of glucose metabolic control such as fasting plasma glucose levels and loss of hypoglycemia unawareness.

-Short-term follow-up is required to monitor for transplant related complications, the long-term follow-up to assess the durability of glucose control and monitor immunosuppression is lifelong.
-Islet transplantation is provided in a hospital setting with specialized staff who are equipped to performed the interventional radiology procedure and manage post-transplant care.
+Short-term (30 days) follow-up is required to monitor for transplant related complications, the long-term follow-up to assess the durability of glucose control and monitor immunosuppression is lifelong.

 A systematic review by Health Quality Ontario (2015) reported on allogeneic islet transplantation for patients with type I diabetes.
 The search yielded 1,354 citations.
 One health technology assessment, 11 additional observational studies to update the health technology assessment, one registry report, and four guidelines were included; the observational studies examined islet transplantation alone, islet-after-kidney transplantation, and simultaneous islet-kidney transplantation.
 In general, low to very low quality of evidence exists for islet transplantation in patients with type 1 diabetes with difficult-to-control blood glucose levels, with or without kidney disease, for these outcomes: health-related quality of life, secondary complications of diabetes, glycemic control, and adverse events.
 However, high quality of evidence exists for the specific glycemic control outcome of insulin independence compared with intensive insulin therapy.
 For patients without kidney disease, islet transplantation improves glycemic control and diabetic complications for patients with type 1 diabetes when compared with intensive insulin therapy.
 However, results for health-related quality of life outcomes were mixed, and adverse events were increased compared with intensive insulin therapy.
 For patients with type 1 diabetes with kidney disease, islet-after-kidney transplantation or simultaneous islet-kidney transplantation also improved glycemic control and secondary diabetic complications, although the evidence was more limited for this patient group.
 Compared with intensive insulin therapy, adverse events for islet-after-kidney transplantation or simultaneous islet-kidney transplantation were increased, but were in general less severe than with whole pancreas transplantation.
 The authors concluded, for patients with type 1 diabetes with difficult-to-control blood glucose levels, islet transplantation may be a beneficial β-cell replacement therapy to improve glycemic control and secondary complications of diabetes.
 However, there is uncertainty in the estimates of effectiveness because of the generally low to very low quality of evidence for all outcomes of interest.
 Additional long-term comparative studies are required for better understanding of continuing effects of transplanted islets and the immunosuppression protocols used.